Dark-Loon/text-fragment-url/README.md

 ## Notes

+- Quote URLs that contain parentheses or other shell-special characters (e.g. "https://en.wikipedia.org/wiki/King_Roger_(opera)")
 - Works with any writing system, including right-to-left text (Arabic, Hebrew, etc.)
-- If the browser doesn't support text fragments, or nothing matches, the link just loads the page normally.
+- If the browser doesn't support text fragments, or nothing matches, the link just loads the page normally
-- Some sites opt out via `Document-Policy: force-load-at-top` (GitHub is one).
+- Some sites opt out via `Document-Policy: force-load-at-top` (GitHub is one)

 ## Roadmap

 - Better handling of long passages with a start/end range
 - Fetch the page and verify the fragment actually matches before returning the URL
+- Improve the setup on mobile to get a link with the click of a share button (currently returns TermuxFileReceiver error)

 ## License